nicowalter256/ugpayments/README.md

 - Use appropriate payment methods for your use case
 - Implement proper error handling and user feedback
 - Test thoroughly in sandbox environment before going live
+- Handle PesaPal redirect URLs properly in your UI

 ### Contributing